Herniated Disc Treatment

 A physical therapist can prescribe positions and exercises designed to minimize the pain of a bulging disc by relieving pressure on the nerve.
 Exercise is an essential component of rehabilitation in almost all cases of back pain.
 JOI has 12 rehab locations in NE Florida.

-Spinal manipulation can be moderately effective for low back pain that has lasted for at least a month.
+Spinal mobilization can be moderately effective for low back pain that has lasted for at least a month.
 The treatment is best for low-back pain.
+JOI Physicians perform spinal injections within our facilities to help with pain management for spine and other types of injuries.

 Medical Massage Therapy for Herniated Discs